 Discussion

 Our results demonstrate the utility of camera traps as a tool in population estimate studies.
 In the last 20 years, camera traps have not only become more readily available as a tool but have also become more affordable (J. M. Rowcliffe and Carbone 2008), which is good news for conservation, ecology, wildlife, and species inventory studies.
 Their popularity in richness estimate studies (Tobler et al. 2008b; 2008a) provides us with the opportunity to explore aspects related to experimental design, intending to develop future frameworks that aid in the optimization of camera trapping procedures.
 The idea that trapping may be influenced by the number of cameras was supported here with increased number of cameras returning significantly higher capture rates specifically in grasslands and deserts.
 We demonstrated that increased number of cameras also resulted in higher diversity in almost all ecosystems, except for coniferous forest.
 Additionally, it did not come as a surprise that increasing the number of trapping days past a certain point did not increase the capacity of the number of cameras to detect more animal species.
-This evidence suggest that the chosen system of study may be key to enhancing trapping effort and offers a great deal of promise for the utilities of camera traps in arid scrubland and grassland.
+This evidence suggests that the chosen system of study may be key to enhancing trapping effort and offers a great deal of promise for the utilities of camera traps in arid scrubland and grassland.

 The number of cameras used in the study affects the trapping effort.
 We found that the net effect of increasing the number of cameras was positive.
 As well, the increase in the number of cameras resulted in the highest captures of animal diversity.
 According to Ferreras et al. (2017) success in detecting all the species in the system depends on many factors, including the number of cameras.
 They too suggest that it is more efficient to deploy more camera traps for a shorter duration rather than to deploy fewer camera traps for a longer one, for any given number of camera traps days.
 There is an enormous expansion in the number of sites that camera traps are being used and most literature acknowledges the fact that one cannot discuss the notion of the number of cameras without talking about how far apart cameras were placed and how extensively the site was studied.
 Trap placement designs are important and the use of systematic trap placement design or a design suited to the habitat may be appropriate if the primary goal of the survey is richness estimation (O’Brien 2008).
 To limit the chance of missing species, camera traps should not be too close together and maximize the total area covered (O’Connell, Nichols, and Karanth 2011).
 The interrelatedness of camera trap placement and the number of cameras is not an idea that we explored per se, though is integral in maximizing the potential of camera traps for wildlife monitoring.